-After giving effect to the sale of shares of our common stock offered by us at an assumed public offering price of \$ per share (the last reported sale price of our common stock on The NASDAQ Global Market on , 2012), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been approximately \$ million, or \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of common stock in this offering at the assumed public offering price.
+After giving effect to the sale of 12,500,000 shares of our common stock in this offering at the public offering price of \$3.31 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been approximately \$38.0 million, or \$1.08 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.09 per share to existing stockholders and an immediate dilution of \$2.23 per share to new investors purchasing shares of common stock in this offering at the public offering price.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$ Net tangible book value (deficit) per share as of September 30, 2012 \$(0.
-01) Increase per share attributable to investors purchasing our common stock in this offering As adjusted net tangible book value per share after this offering Dilution per share to investors purchasing our common stock in this offering \$
+Public offering price per share \$3.31 Net tangible book value (deficit) per share as of September 30, 2012 \$(0.01) Increase per share attributable to investors purchasing our common stock in this offering 1.09 As adjusted net tangible book value per share after this offering · 1.08 Dilution per share to investors purchasing our common stock in this offering \$2.23